Credit Cards

 How many credit cards is too many?

-• You’re just starting out with credit cards.
+• You’re just starting with credit cards.
 (Total credit cards: one.)
 If you’re looking to get your first credit card, it’s usually wise to stick with a single account.
-Managing credit can be difficult, and adding multiple accounts right from the start can add to the challenge.
+Managing credit can be difficult, and adding multiple accounts from the start can add to the challenge.
 If you’ve never had a credit card before, you could consider getting a secured credit card, which has restrictions that help you build credit while learning the ropes.

 Is it good to have multiple credit cards?